Achieving Better Sleep: Basic Cleaning Tips for Your Bedroom

 Remember to also pay attention to your walls, window panes, and frames with a microfiber cloth or damp sponge to remove smudges, fingerprints, and grime.
 These simple steps can make a big difference in creating a more comfortable, clean bedroom.

-For better sleep, transform your bedroom into a technology-free area by removing items like TVs, phone chargers, and computers, and avoid using the space as an office.
+To help you sleep better, transform your bedroom into a technology-free area by removing items like TVs, phone chargers, and computers, and avoid using the space as an office.
+These everyday devices give off blue light, which can disrupt your sleep cycle and make it harder to wind down.

 This step involves designating your sleep space solely for sleeping purposes.
 By doing so, you can minimize the temptation to expose yourself to blue light before bedtime and reduce the possibility of sleep disturbances caused by flashing LED lights and notification sounds.

-Although it may seem extreme, sleep experts recommend trying this approach for a month to determine whether it improves sleep quality.
+Although it may seem extreme, sleep experts recommend trying this approach to remove blue light for a month to determine whether it improves sleep quality.

 Incorporate Indoor Plants